 You should add images to your content.
 It helps keep your readers on the site longer and they can really spice up some duller topics.
 Make sure you use alt image tags for every image on your website.
 Google doesn't read images, but these tags help Google understand what the page is about.

-So many pages we look at have the alt-image tag set as the main keyword.
+So many sites we look at have the alt-image tag set as the main keyword.
 This is spam and it won't help at all.
 Write a descriptive tag that really explains what the page is about.
-If it's a product image and your main keyword is "buy blue sweaters online", you would want to write something like "offering the lowest prices on blue sweaters online in stock for immediate delivery" - it's descriptive and has some long-tail variations that can be created from it.
+If it's a product image and your main keyword is "buy blue sweaters online", you'd want to write something like "offering the lowest prices on blue sweaters online in stock, available for immediate delivery" - it's descriptive and has some long-tail variations that can be created from it.

 15. above-the-fold content